 In addition, after years of producing client work and making documentaries promoting other people and businesses, I had developed an itch to see what I can make when following my own instincts and impulses and not someone else's direction or commercial motives.

-"Faces" was an opportunity to take a "video portrait" of people whose stories haven't otherwise been told.
-They aren't meant to be exhaustive profiles, but rather a quick a snapshot specific to the time in which they are captured.
-Most of these are filmed in less than a day.
+"Faces" was an opportunity to take an honest and candid "video portrait" of people whose stories haven't otherwise been told.
+They aren't meant to be exhaustive profiles, but rather a quick snapshot specific to the time in which they are captured.
+Some of our subjects have since passed or their business changed or closed.
+Timing is important.
+Most of these are filmed in a day or less.